Experts in Variable Speed Pumping Systems

-- A similar principle applies when flow is controlled with recirculation, since the unused water flow represents wasted power.
+- A similar principle applies when the flow is controlled with recirculation since the unused water flow represents wasted power.

 Speed control can be achieved by adding a variable frequency drive (VFD) to the pump motor.
 A VFD modulates the voltage and frequency of the power supply, and the rotational speed of the pump changes accordingly.
 If the demand for water is below the rated flow of the pump, the VFD slows it down until the flow provided matches demand.